 Of course, we cook to eat, but cooking can be so much more than the food you make.
 It can be an introduction to new cultures and traditions.
 It can be a fun activity to do with family and friends.
 Cooking can even be something you do to relax yourself or a time to listen to new music.
 There are so many other wonderful benefits that come along with picking up cooking as a hobby, so think about those and not the only downside, which is the cleanup.
 No one likes the cleanup.

 A Little Inspiration

-I just want you to know, some of your food may come out picture perfect and delicious like my burger and fries are quite pretty if I do say so myself.
-Other times it may come out funny-looking and delicious, like the squid ink speghetti.
+I just want you to know, some of your food may come out picture-perfect and delicious like my burger and fries are quite pretty if I do say so myself.
+Other times it may come out funny-looking and delicious, like the squid ink spaghetti.
 As long as you are happy with what you made, you did just fine.

 Share some of your favorite food combinations in the comments below!